-The Community Rebuilding Fund is a partnership between Oregon Community Foundation, Meyer Memorial Trust, The Ford Family Foundation and The American Red Cross, with primary funding through individual donations and corporate and foundation support.
-The Fund catalyzes rebuilding efforts while centering the needs of Oregon’s vulnerable residents most impacted – including Latinx, Tribal and rural community members.
+The Community Rebuilding Fund was a partnership between Oregon Community Foundation, Meyer Memorial Trust, The Ford Family Foundation and The American Red Cross, with primary funding through individual donations and corporate and foundation support.
+The Fund catalyzed rebuilding efforts while centering to the needs of Oregon’s vulnerable residents most impacted – including Latinx, Tribal and rural community members.

-The Fund upholds the following tenets and values:
+The Fund upheld the following tenets and values:

 - Rebuild adaptively and responsively.
 Uncharted events equal uncharted responses.
 This work is unprecedented, for all of us.
 We accept we do not and will not have all the necessary information, answers, and direction.
 Instead, we pledge to refine our approach as we continue to learn from those most impacted.
 We ask for grace while we work together in this new, evolving landscape.

 - Rebuild resiliently.
 Incorporating resilience into rebuilding extends beyond firewalls and defensible space zones.
 Communities are truly resilient when social networks are strong, resources are readily identifiable and easily activated, communication is far-reaching, leadership is trusted and representative, economies are diverse, and all members share a sense of place and community identity.